erinsur/docker-flask-trivy-project/README.md

     ```bash
     docker run -p 5001:5000 my-flask-app
     ```
 3. Access the application in your browser at `http://localhost:5001`.

+    > **Note:** If port `5001` is already in use on your machine, you can map any other available port to the container's port `5000`.
+For example, to use port 8080 on your machine, you would run: `docker run -p 8080:5000 my-flask-app`

 ### Running the Security Scan Pipeline